 Riverview Animal Hospital provides a wide range of services for bone injuries.
 Should your pet have an orthopedic condition, Dr. Francis Arsenault is available to ensure your pet’s orthopedic needs are taken care of.
 Dr. Arsenault has been committed to Riverview Animal Hospital for over 40 years.
 The majority of his operating room time is dedicated to orthopedic surgeries on our patients, as well as on referrals from all corners of Atlantic Canada.
-With numerous orthopedic courses, training from Dr. Caroline Runyon and over 40 years of experience, his knowledge of orthopedic conditions is extensive.
-If your pet has an orthopedic concern, you can rest assured that your pet is in good hands.
-Call us anytime day or night for more information.

 From screening, diagnosing, repairing and post-operative care of your pet, our team is trained and ready to help if your pet presents with an orthopedic injury.
 Our services include advanced surgical techniques for cruciate ruptures, Limb deformation corrections, fracture repairs, luxating patella surgery, hip and elbow evaluations through OFA, elbow and shoulder surgery, back surgery including myelograms, and extracapsular cruciate repair.